andreilupu/wp-custom-css-body-class/readme.txt

 == Changelog ==

+= 0.7.5 =
+* Fix: Fixed a notice about textdomain loaded too early.
+* Update: Check compatibility with WordPress 6.8.2 and PHP 8.3.*

 = 0.7.4 =
-* Update: Check compatibility with WordPress 6.7.1 and PHP 8.2.
+* Update: Check compatibility with WordPress 6.7.1 and PHP 8.2.*

 = 0.7.3 =
 * Update: Check compatibility with 6.0.0.